 Comprised of two main islands, North Island and South Island, New Zealand is an incredible destination to discover.
-Packed with unforgettable landscapes, breathtaking scenery, and an unparalleled combination of lakes, mountains, and lush greenery, New Zealand has to be seen to be truly understood.
-While touring New Zealand, be sure to give equal time to its lively cities and its more stunning natural landmarks.
-This article can serve as your itinerary highlighting the best places to visit in New Zealand.
+Packed with unforgettable landscapes, breathtaking scenery, and an unparalleled combination of lakes, mountains, and lush greenery, the island nation has to be seen to be truly understood.

 Stewart Island is the third-largest island of New Zealand, and it is found even further south than South Island.
 Most of the island is forested and undeveloped with over 80 per cent of the island is set aside as the Rakiura National Park, giving you the chance to explore the wild side of New Zealand.
 Most of the pastimes on Stewart Island have to do with the outdoors, including hiking, camping and birdwatching.
 One of the most popular treks on Stewart Island is the Northwest Circuit, which can take several days to complete for even the fittest hikers.
 However, the trek offer spectacular views and access to amazing wildlife.